BhaveshMukheja/bhavesh-21PH10008-quicksell-assignment/README.md

 4. **Scalability:**
    - The modular structure ensures the codebase can be easily extended to add new features or support additional grouping and ordering combinations.

----

-## Future Improvements

-- **Pagination:**
-  Implement pagination for large datasets to enhance performance.

-- **Drag-and-Drop Functionality:**
-  Allow users to move cards between columns for a more interactive experience.

-- **Search and Filter:**
-  Add search and filter options for easier navigation of tasks.

-- **Backend Integration:**
-  Enhance the API to support direct updates and real-time synchronization.

----

-## Conclusion

-This project demonstrates how a well-architected frontend can efficiently manage and visualize dynamic data.
-With its clean code structure and focus on user experience, the application provides a robust foundation for further development.